 - Root Vegetables.
 This includes yams, sweet potatoes and potatoes, and I am so glad they are good to eat.
 Yams (commonly mistaken for sweet potatoes) are my personal go-to when I need to get my carbs for the day.
 Poke holes in it with a fork, toss it in the microwave for 5 minutes, flip it, another 5, drizzle olive oil on it, sprinkle with cinnamon, and enjoy.
 You’re welcome for that tip, your life just got better.

 If you didn’t notice, the carbohydrate recommendations are in line with the Japanese Village-style Diet, a culture that has a history of low obesity, diabetes and most diseases that plague our Western culture.
 As a soccer player, you need carbohydrates, just make sure you’re getting the correct ones.
-To dive deeper into carbohydrates, read my article dedicated to them here.

 If you like this article, Follow us on FACEBOOK and INSTAGRAM and PINTEREST!